damianhakert/damianhakert.github.io/source/jobs/security-engineer/index.html.md

 - Automated testing/linting
 - Compliance (HIPAA)
 - Offensive (pen testing)
-- Defensive (Monitoring, Detection, IDS, OSSEC, updates, response), 1 person
+- Detection and response (monitoring, Detection, IDS, OSSEC, updates, response), 1 person that can also be the lead
+- Network security (teleport, VPC's, firewalls, access control, also IDS), 1 person in the production team
+- Patch management / Vulnerability management and coordination (modeled after relevant ISO standard)
 - Defense in depth recommendations
 - Penetration testing by externals
 - Source code analysis by externals
 - Bug bounty program
-- Endpoint security (phishing, yubikey, reducing access), 1 person
+- Endpoint security (fleetsmith, encryption, phishing reporting, yubikey, reducing access), 1 person in production team
-- Network security (teleport, VPC's), 1 person
 - Runbooks for incidents, recovery plans
-- Abusive (spam, bitcoin mining)
+- Abuse (spam, bitcoin mining)
 - Package infrastructure/update/release process/patches
-- Communication (blog post, postmortems, crisis communication)
+- Communication (blog post, postmortems, incident response/crisis communication)
 - Dependencies and contribution security risks
+- Credential management (Vault)

 We agree that [Good Security Is Holistic](https://medium.com/@justin.schuh/stop-buying-bad-security-prescriptions-f18e4f61ba9e).
 We think that simulating a security culture in engineering is one of the most important things.
+We don't do checklist security, the goal is to keep the trust of our users by being secure, compliance is not a goal in itself.
+We don't think that third party products are important but they are no silver bullet to make everything secure.

 ## Requirements for Applicants